JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

       +-----------+
 ```
 That is right; there is only one continuation, generated by the compiler: `main$1`.
 Moreover, it is passed to `generic` and then to `tx`,
-since these functions are tail-call and do not create a continuation themselves.
-In `tx`, it is saved so that we can resume it in `main`.
+since these functions are tail-call and do not create a continuation.
+In `tx`, it is saved to resume it in `main`.
+When we call `resume` on
-When we call `resume` on it, its `resumeWith` calls `invokeSuspend` and passes `Dummy` as `$result`.
-The value will be on the stack at the
+it, its `resumeWith` calls `invokeSuspend` and passes `Dummy` as `$result`.
+The value will be on the stack at the beginning of the last
-beginning of the last state inside the state-machine.
-It would appear that the suspend function returning `Unit` (in this case `generic`)
+state inside the state-machine.
+It would appear that the suspend function returning `Unit` (in this case `generic`) returns `Dummy`.
-returns `Dummy`.

 To fix the issue, we generate `POP; GETSTATIC kotlin/Unit.INSTANCE` on the call site, when we are sure that callee returns `Unit`.
 By the
 way, we do the same in `callSuspend` and `callSuspendBy` functions.